AtifurRehman/purecast/README.md

 # PureCast: A Dart Package for Chromecast Integration

-Welcome to **PureCast**, a pure Dart package designed for seamless discovery, connection, and video playback on Chromecast devices.
+Welcome to **PureCast**, a pure Dart package designed for seamless discovery, connection, and media playback on Chromecast devices.

 This package is inspired by and based on the foundational work available at [terrabythia/dart_chromecast](https://github.com/terrabythia/dart_chromecast).
 Further modifications are based of [vitalidze/chromecast-java-api-v2](https://github.com/vitalidze/chromecast-java-api-v2)